 As with other types of Alt-Text, you only have to mention the style of the illustration once in the first image.
 After this, you can just keep with the description of the image itself.

 Below you will find additional documentation for specific image types that appear in Children's Books:

+- Cover Images for Children's Books

 - Children's Illustration

 - Two Page Spread

 - Illustrations with Grouped Images

 - Complex Images in Picture Books